matomatical/coursework-portfolio/README.md

   I was also responsible for designing and running the majority of our simulation experiments.
-  For the report, I was the main contributor to sections 1.1, 1.3, 2, 3, and the sole constributor to appendix A.
+  For the report, I was the main contributor to sections 1.1, 1.3, 2, 3, and the sole contributor to appendix A.
   Please see these sections for examples of my work.

   Some of the code I used in these experiments can be found in other